bigskysoftware/htmx/www/essays/hypermedia-driven-applications.md

 [Single-Page Applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs).

-The HDA architecture achieves this goal by extending the existing HTML infrastructure of the web to allow hypermedia developers to use more powerful hypermedia-driven interactions.
+The HDA architecture achieves this goal by extending the existing HTML infrastructure of the web to allow hypermedia developers to create more powerful hypermedia-driven interactions.

 Two [constraints](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) characterize the HDA architecture:

 * The application uses a **declarative, HTML-embedded syntax**, rather than imperative scripting, to achieve better front end interactivity

 * The application interacts with the server **in terms of hypermedia** (i.e. HTML) rather than a non-hypermedia format (e.g. JSON)

-The HDA architecture falls within the **original [REST-ful](https://developer.mozilla.org/en-US/docs/Glossary/REST) architecture of the web** in a way that contrasts with the SPA architecture.
+The HDA architecture stays within the **original [REST-ful](https://developer.mozilla.org/en-US/docs/Glossary/REST) architecture of the web** in a way that contrasts with the SPA architecture.

 In particular, HDAs make **effective use of [HATEOAS](/essays/hateoas/)** in a way that SPAs typically do not.

 ## An Example